KaiMitchell/skillswap/Docs/README.md

     - As a user I want to be able to search for skills via a drop-down as an alternative to typing the skill to eliminate the thought process of "what is a skill".
 ## Acceptance criteria
     - ✅ Features 2 seearch bars. one for "to teach" and "to learn".
+    - ✅ Display profiles with profile picture (anything), The main skill they will teach, meeting preference(online, face 2 face), and their city.
     - ✅ Features a drop down containing all possible skills.
 (Render all main skills only and reveal all sub-skills in that category once clicked)
     - ✅ Features filter options that may filter by most popular skills, meeting arrangements (in person or online).